agungngrh/docker-grafana-stack/README.md

 ### Blackbox sends a message if any target website is down

-1. First of all, you must create a new Telegram bot with BotFather.
+1. First of all, you must create a Telegram bot with BotFather.
 Click on this link https://t.me/botfather or you can open Telegram then search for BotFather

     ![](https://github.com/goongrh/docker-grafana-stack/blob/main/images/botfather.png)